exuperian/RedPitayaTutorials/Tutorials/FILTER_SimpleFIR/README.md

 One of the great things about digital filtering is that it is programmable.
 If you want to change the frequency ranges of the filter, you don't need to go out and buy different capacitors, you can just change some code in Vivado.

+A filter depends very heavily on the sampling rate of the data $f_s$.
+The fastest frequency that is available is the Nyquist frequency, given by $f_s/2$.

 ### FIR filters

 The simplest kind of digital filter is called *Finite Impulse Response (FIR)*.
 These are so-called because if you turn off the input signal, the filter output will eventually go to zero.
 In this section we'll give a brief introduction, for more see  based on chapter 5 of [Understanding Digital Signal Processing by Richard Lyons](https://www.amazon.com/Understanding-Digital-Signal-Processing-3rd/dp/0137027419), if you want more details take a look at the textbook.